alphagov/prototype-kit-training/source/introduction/introduction.md

 # Introduction

-This guide contains the resources and documentation that are used by GDS for the GOV.UK Prototype Kit training.
+This guide contains the resources and documentation used by GDS for the **Getting started with the GOV.UK Prototype Kit** training.

 It contains: